“What are you confused about?”

 – Why do we live in a society that values punishment over rehabilitation and acceptance?

-– Why do we hate rather than try to understand?
+– Why do people choose hatred over seeking to understand?

 – Why is forgiveness so difficult?